 - “The MD felt like his office door had been bolted and the walls were closing in…“, might be better than simply “The MD was running out of time and options…”

-- Or, “At the end of the project we sat outside with the HRD on a Summer’s eve and enjoyed a few glasses of bubbly Prosecco…” might be better than “The initiative was approved by the Board…”
+- Or, “At the end of the project we sat outside with the HRD on a warm Summer’s eve and enjoyed a few glasses of bubbly Prosecco…” might be better than “The HR Director was pleased with our work…”

 “Authenticity trumps A-listers.”